Last updated August, 2020.

 You can read more about the filtering system here.

-- Pixabay pre-filter content used on Photos For Class
+- Pixabay and Pexels pre-filter content used on Photos For Class

 - Photos For Class ban certain search terms and keywords